Reporting to the Immunisation Section

 Reporting vaccination administration errors

 A vaccine administration error occurs when a vaccine is given outside the recommended clinical guideline recommendations outlined in the Australian Immunisation Handbook and Australian Technical Advisory Group on Immunisation (ATAGI).
-View the ATAGI clinical guidance on COVID-19 vaccine administration errors for advice about clinical management following vaccine administration errors.
+View the ATAGI clinical guidance on COVID-19 vaccine administration errors for advice about clinical management following vaccine administration errors related to COVID-19 vaccines.

 All COVID-19 immunisation program errors must be reported to the national COVID-19 Vaccine Operations Centre (VOC) via email covid19vaccineoperationscentre@health.gov.au or phone 1800 318 208.